Complete Homebrew Guide for Mac Users

 Master Homebrew package management on macOS.
 Learn casks vs formulas, essential commands, and best practices.

-Homebrew is the missing package manager for macOS that simplifies the installation of software on Mac systems.
+Homebrew is the missing package manager for macOS that simplifies software installation on Mac systems.
 Think of it as an app store for developers and power users, accessible entirely through the command line.

-Homebrew automates the installation, updating, and management of software packages that aren't available in the Mac App Store.
-It handles dependencies, keeps software up-to-date, and provides a consistent way to manage development tools.
+Homebrew automates installing, updating, and managing packages unavailable in the Mac App Store.
+It handles dependencies and keeps development tools current.

 Get Homebrew up and running on your Mac in just a few steps

-This script will guide you through the installation process, explaining each step along the way.
+This script guides you through the installation process and explains each step.

-- 1. Add Homebrew to PATH - The installer will provide specific commands for your shell
+- 1. Add Homebrew to PATH using the commands from the installer.

 The two main types of packages in Homebrew